Rethinking Transfer Learning for Medical Image Classification: Experiments

-We take the chest x-rays from the BIMCV-COVID19$+$ (containing COVID positives) and BIMCV-COVID19$-$ (containing COVID negatives) datasets (iteration 1)~\cite{vaya2020bimcv}\footnote{\url{https://bimcv.cipf.es/bimcv-projects/bimcv-covid19/\#1590858128006-9e640421-6711}.}.
-We manually remove the small number of lateral views and outliers, leaving $2261$ positives and $2463$ negatives for our experiment; see \cref{fig:examples} (a) for a couple of x-ray samples.
-We have demonstrated the plausibility and superiority of TTL based on this MIC task around \cref{tab:bimcv_comparision_method} and \cref{fig:bimcv_layerwise_svcca,fig:svcca_horizontal,fig:svcca_vertical}, which we do not repeat here.
+\textbf{COVID-19 chest x-ray image classification} We take the chest x-rays from the BIMCV-COVID19$+$ (containing COVID positives) and BIMCV-COVID19$-$ (containing COVID negatives) datasets (iteration 1)~\citep{vaya2020bimcv}\footnote{\url{https://bimcv.cipf.es/bimcv-projects/bimcv-covid19/\#1590858128006-9e640421-6711}.}.
+We manually remove the small number of lateral views and outliers, leaving $2261$ positives and $2463$ negatives for our experiment.
+We have demonstrated the plausibility and superiority of TTL based on this MIC task around \cref{sec:ttl_method}, which we do not repeat here.